TypeStrong/ts-loader/REFERENCES.md

 Setting <code>projectReferences: true</code> in ts-loader alone will not magically convert your code to use project references.
 All it does is to run <code>tsc --build</code> as part of the build process.
 You need to configure project references and structure your project to use them as described here.

 If you have come this far congratulations — you are now using TypeScript project references in your web project.
-You can stop here, but in the next section of this guide, I share some tips to clean up the project further and create a library of reusable, version-controlled components.
+You can stop here, but in the next section of this guide there are some tips to clean up the project further and create a library of reusable, version-controlled components.

 ### Using package.json